Nlcke/gouter/README.md

 };
 ```

+In some cases you may need to customize `stackSettings` on the fly.
+Just convert it into a function
+which accepts current state and returns `stackSettings`.
+It is convenient to use state params for
+settings control.

 #### GouterNative

 Finally you create and export main app component.
 Here we pass things we defined before to